DallanQ/lotr_journeys_in_middle_earth/Manual.md

 2. Aragorn's wisdom is "4," so he reveals four cards from his deck.
 The cards he reveals have two successes (> snow emoji icon) and two fate (> leaf icon).

-> image of the spending of 2 success token and a 5 hit count from Aragorn
+> image of the spending of 2 success tokens and a 5 hit count from Aragorn

 > Image showing the inputs of 5 hits in the app